OpenDevEd/openalex-cli/jsontransform/README.md

 ```
 jq  -f correspondence.jq collection.json > correspondence.json
 ```

-Extract references:
+Now that you have the correspondence between Zotero item keys and openalex ids, you can, e.g., attach the original openalex json to the Zotero item.

+Another example is to transfer the openalex citation tree to Zotero.
 ```
 jq -f extract_references_from_openalex.jq openalex-output.json > references.json
 ```
 Some perl code is available that attaches the references to the zotero items.
+The code reads correspondence.json and references.json.
+It then attached a note to each newly created Zotero item,that lists the references in kerko style. *Obviously, this code only operates within the data set retrieved - i.e., reference links are only set up between items that were retrieved in the same query.)